carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 You can always check to see how much of your quota you have used by visiting your [twitter developer dashboard](https://developer.twitter.com/en/portal/dashboard)

+Remember: timeline captures tweets of 1 person: this harvests up to some arbitrary limit below 3200 You can request a specific time period for a person’s timeline:
+Dong dong dong

 ## First look at the search command
-Let's make a new cell in our Notebook and run a search command:
+Let's make a new cell in our Notebook and run a search command.
+Remember that we need to specify an output file. `>` optional

 ~~~
-!twarc2 search --limit 500 "#catsofinstagram" hasgtag_cats.jsonl
+!twarc2 search --limit 500 "#catsofinstagram" hashtag_cats.jsonl
 ~~~
 {: .source}